Pentaborane(9): History of its use as a fuel

 Pentaborane was evaluated by both the U.S. and Russian armed services as a so-called "exotic fuel".
 Because simple boron compounds burn with a characteristic green flame, the nickname for this fuel in the U.S. industry was "Green Dragon".
-In terms of heat of combustion, pentaborane surpasses its equivalent carbon compounds because their self-linking element, carbon, weighs at least one atomic mass unit more than an atom of boron, and some boranes contain more hydrogen than the carbon equivalent.
+In terms of heat of combustion, pentaborane surpasses its equivalent carbon compounds because their self-linking element, carbon, weighs at least one dalton more than an atom of boron does, and some boranes contain more hydrogen than the carbon equivalent.
 The ease of breaking the chemical bonds of the compound is also taken into consideration.

 Interest in this substance began as a possible fuel for high-speed jets.
 The propellant mix that would produce the greatest specific impulse for a rocket motor is sometimes given as oxygen difluoride and pentaborane.
-During the early years of the space race and the missile gap, American rocket engineers thought they could more cheaply produce a rocket that would compete with the Soviets by using an existing first stage and putting an upper stage with an engine that produces thrust at a very high specific impulse atop it.
-So projects were begun to investigate this fuel.
+During the early years of the space race and the missile gap, American rocket engineers thought they could more cheaply produce a rocket that would compete with the Soviets by using an existing first stage and putting an upper stage with an engine that produces thrust at a very high specific impulse atop it, so projects were begun to investigate this fuel.

 This pentaborane was considered for use as a fuel by North American Aviation when the XB-70 Valkyrie was in the planning stages, but the aircraft ended up using hydrocarbon fuel instead.
 Pentaborane was also investigated to be used as a bipropellant with nitrogen tetroxide.
 In the Soviet Union, Valentin Glushko used it for the experimental RD-270M rocket engine, under development between 1962 and 1970.

 Other boranes were evaluated as fuels, including propylpentaborane (BEF-2) and ethyldecaborane (REF-3).
 Diborane and decaborane and their derivates were also investigated.

 Problems with this fuel include its toxicity and its characteristic of bursting into flame on contact with the air.
 Furthermore, its exhaust (when used in a jet engine) would also be toxic.

 The US destroyed its last stockpiles of "Green Dragon" in 2000, long after the pentaborane had been discarded as unworkable.
 The destruction procedure hydrolyzed the pentaborane with steam to yield hydrogen and a boric acid solution.
 The long delay occurred in part because there are no industrial plants consuming pentaborane as a feedstock.
 Instead, army engineers constructed a bespoke system, nicknamed the "Dragon Slayer".